Openhab-Nodes/website/content/en/developer/design_principles.md

 A contribution is **required** to include unit tests and, if necessary, integration tests.
 That way we can automatically make sure that a software piece works under specified use-cases.

-OpenHAB X components are small in code size and are written in a language (Rust) that prevents wrong memory handling in most cases (crashes).
+OHX components are small in code size and are written in a language (Rust) that prevents wrong memory handling in most cases (crashes).

 As long as all tests pass and the API stays intact, even less optimal code is accepted.
 It can easily be identified and replaced with better code.
 {{< /col3md >}}

-## How to develop for openHAB X
+## How to develop for OHX

 Whenever you want to introduce a new feature, please have a user story in mind (or better, write it down).
-For openHAB X itself for example the user story reads like this:
+For OHX itself for example the user story reads like this:

 Early stage:

 * John has bought the Philips Hue system.
 He also got an Echo and a Xiaomi Vacuum.
-* He decides to combine all this with openHAB X.
+* He decides to combine all this with OHX.
-* He installs openHab and starts it, according to the instructions linked from the download page.
+* He installs OHX and starts it, according to the instructions linked from the download page.
-* He opens the webpage of openHAB X in his browser (he already knows this procedure because his smart wall sockets required him to enter the wifi credentials via embedded web pages, too)
+* He opens the webpage of OHX in his browser (he already knows this procedure because his smart wall sockets required him to enter the wifi credentials via embedded web pages, too)
 * He is greeted by a tutorial that explains him some OH concepts, like bindings, things and schedules.
 * John doesn't want to read soo much, but thankfully there are many pictures and even an embedded video.
 * He knows now that he need to install bindings for Hue, Xiaomi and his Echo.
 * His Inbox shows him already his hue bridge and the vacuum.
 He adds those.
 While adding the things, he is asked to perform one or two pairing processes.
 That is something he knows from the Hue and Xiaomi app already.
 * Lights pop up in the Inbox.
 As expected.
-And he adds those that he want to control with openHAB X.
+And he adds those that he want to control with OHX.

 Side story embedded in full story: